Your urgent suspected cancer referral

 - What are the benefits and risks of the tests?

 - Who will give me the test results?

-You can find out more about your diagnosis and treatment options on our cancer type pages.
+For information about your diagnosis and treatment go to our About cancer pages.

 For more information about local services in different parts of the UK, you can visit

 - Health and Social Care Online (Northern Ireland)